mcarlton00/jf-ban-bot/README.md

 ### Discord Bot

 Follow the directions from discordpy to set up a bot account.
-When generating the invite URL, be sure to select the "bot" and "Ban Members" permissions.
+When generating the invite URL, be sure to select the "bot" permission, followed by "Ban Members" and "Moderate Members".
+It also needs the "Server Members Intent" permission to look up users.

 https://discordpy.readthedocs.io/en/stable/discord.html